riy/degraph/readme.md

-## I'm no longer maintaining this library

-Do you want to take over?
-I'd be happy to hand it over and give tips about what I would do if I'd still be able to find enough time to maintain it.

-Until that happens I can't recommend Degraph any more :-(

-You might want to look into [ArchUnit](https://github.com/TNG/ArchUnit) and [JQAssistant](https://jqassistant.org/).

 **Degraph** is a tool for visualizing and testing class and package dependencies in JVM applications.

 You can [download](http://riy.github.io/degraph/download.html) it, or read the [documentation](http://riy.github.io/degraph/documentation.html).